Prosecutors tell NY judge to drop Strauss-Kahn case

 Strauss-Kahn resigned from the IMF four days after his arrest, while he was still being held without bail in New York's notorious Rikers Island, a massive complex of 10 jails renowned for gang violence and well known to viewers of television crime dramas.

-He later was granted house arrest after posting $1 million (607,718 pound) cash bail and a $5 million insurance company bond, staying in a $50,000-a-month townhouse in Manhattan's Tribeca neighbourhood with an electronic monitor clamped to his ankle.
+He later was granted house arrest after posting $1 million cash bail and a $5 million insurance company bond, staying in a $50,000-a-month townhouse in Manhattan's Tribeca neighborhood with an electronic monitor clamped to his ankle.
 He paid another $150,000 a month for a security detail that included armed guards.

 FRENCH COMPLAINT